Purchase Option #2: Order Amazon Color Paperback VersionPrice: $15.29 (fluctuates based on market conditions)

 "This is my cousin Gary J. Wolff.
 I can't wait to read his book!!
 I'm sure it will do well!!!"

 "Hope many people will buy it, Gary!!!
 We are living in modern times with hopefully enough modern people buying your book.
 Interesting topic, I think."

 —Donald, Kawasaki, Japan

 —Beverly, Austin, Texas

 About the author:Gary Joe Wolff is a Tokyo-based corporate communications consultant, university professor, and all-round nice guy.
 From Houston, Texas, USA, Gary earned a master's degree in civil engineering from the University of Texas and worked 12 years as a registered professional transportation engineer before moving to Tokyo in 1991.

 Since then he's been a specialist in intercultural corporate training for Japanese engineers & managers in preparation for their overseas assignments, and has taught at over 80 different companies, schools, and agencies.

 Since his Boy Scout days, Gary has been passionate about the great outdoors, and so in his free time, he tries to get up into the spectacular Japan Alps as often as possible.
-During the past 2 decades, he has scaled all of the highest 29 peaks in Japan and 38 of the tallest 50.
+During the past 24 years, he has scaled all of the highest 29 peaks in Japan and 38 of the tallest 50.